google/zetasql/docs/aggregate_functions.md

 **Return Data Types**

-Same as the data type used as the input values.
+The data type of the input values.

 **Examples**